 If you haven’t, don't feel bad.
-Even Japanese people have difficulty telling the difference between Shimane prefecture and it's neighbor Tottori.
-They're both long, seaside, rural prefectures north of Hiroshima in the Chugokku Region and if you pay attention to Japanese game shows, you might have a chance of seeing the struggle first hand as they pull up a map.
+Even Japanese people have difficulty telling the difference between Shimane prefecture and its neighbor Tottori.
+They're both long, seaside, rural prefectures north of Hiroshima in the Chugoku Region, and if you pay attention to Japanese game shows, you might have a chance of seeing the struggle first hand as they pull up a map.

 However, Shimane has given much more than myths and history.
 Two of Japan’s most well-known points of culture were founded in this rural prefecture.
 The world-wide known performance art of Kabuki began in the city of Izumo, Shimane, due to the popular dancing of a miko, a shrine maiden at Izumo Taisha.
 It was even a local shrine procedure that drove her to travel the country, spreading her kagura, her dance for the gods.
 Shimane now hosts three major schools of kagura, the unique island-style Oki Kagura, the historical Izumo Kagura, and the popular Iwami Kagura of western Shimane.

 And, thanks to the story of Yamata no Orochi, Shimane is the birthplace of the infamous sake, or rice wine.
 The hero Susano-o creates sake and feeds it to the monster in order to defeat it.
 While there may be no more eight-headed creatures threatening the safety of Japan, sake has found plenty of other uses in modern-day story telling.
 Since all you need for good sake is good water and rice, both of which are easily found in the nature-heavy prefecture, there are over 30 sake breweries in Shimane, many of which are open to tours.